CMU-313/fall23-nodebb-poncho/UserGuide.md

 ## Feature 2: Star beside Instructors

 ### How to use
 If you are an instructor or administrator of some sort, create a post.
 Push the 'Submit' button.
 After posting, a star should render alongside your profile information of the post.
+Although the code implementation for the star icon seems functional, unfortunately, the star image does not render as expected.
+Initially, we thought the issue was minor and planned to address it in sprint 2, but it has proven to be more complex than anticipated.
+Despite multiple attempts, including consulting office hours and involving various team members, we have been unable to pinpoint the problem.
+Consequently, we have decided to postpone the implementation of the star icon for administrators to a later phase, as the time investment required doesn't align with more impactful user experience enhancements we can prioritize, prompting us to refocus our efforts on more effective project goals.

 ### Technical structure

 ### Testing
+Since the star icon could not be implemented when run locally, we maintained to not proceed with usability testing until we reopen this issue.

 ## Feature 2: Show courses on profile
 ### How to use